The Pathways for the Future Program

 The Pathways dataset has powerful potential to support key priorities for Aboriginal and Torres Strait Islander students and learners

+The program is committed to upholding the principles of Indigenous data sovereignty.
 Before undertaking any analysis relating to Aboriginal and Torres Strait Islander status, ethics approval will be sought from an ethics body with Aboriginal and Torres Strait Islander expertise.
-Data on Aboriginal and Torres Strait Islander students will not be used or analysed without community consultation, engagement and ethics approval.
+Data on Aboriginal and Torres Strait Islander students will not be used or analysed without community consultation and ethics approval.

 How your data is used

-All outputs of the program are aggregated and de-identified to minimise the risk of reidentification.
+The Pathways dataset only contains de-identified data, and all outputs of the program are aggregated to minimise the risk of reidentification.
 The Pathways dataset includes information on people who attended secondary school, and people who undertook a vocational education and training qualification, an apprenticeship, traineeship or higher education qualification in NSW.
 You can find more information about the type of information being included here.

 Aboriginal and Torres Strait Islander status will remain masked in the data until ethics approval has been granted.
 However, Aboriginal and Torres Strait Islander students and learners are included in the broader cohort of students that make up the Pathways dataset.

-Your personal information will be disclosed to our program partners for linkage purposes during the creation of the Pathways dataset.
-This will be done securely by The Centre for Health Record Linkage (CHeReL) and the ABS and your personal information will be kept separate from the rest of the data.
+Your personal information is disclosed to our program partners for linkage purposes during the creation of the Pathways dataset.
+This is done securely by The Centre for Health Record Linkage (CHeReL) and the ABS and your personal information is kept separate from the rest of the data.
 More information on the linkage process can be found here.

-It is not possible to identify and remove your data if it has already been linked and de-identified as part of the Pathways Pilot Program, (including data from 1996 to 2016), or as part of the 2017 to 2020 data refresh.
-The withdrawal period for the last refresh ran from 24 September to 7 February 2022, and the department is no longer able to remove individual records because the data has been de-identified.
+It is not possible to remove data that has already been linked and de-identified in the Pathways dataset.
+The withdrawal period for the last refresh ran from 24 September 2021 to 7 February 2022, and the department is no longer able to remove individual records because the data has been de-identified.

-The online form to withdraw your data will open again before the next refresh, which is currently planned for the second half of 2022.
+If you wish to have your data removed from the 2022 refresh and future data refreshes, please complete this short online form by 30 November 2022.
 If you have previously asked to have your data withdrawn from the Pathways dataset, your data will also be removed from the next refresh, so you do not need to complete this form again.

 If you have any questions about the Pathways program, you can contact the team at Pathways.Project@det.nsw.edu.au.